-At North Greenville University, student aid is generally awarded on the basis of financial need.
-Simply defined, financial need is the difference between the student’s cost of education (tuition, fees, room-board, and books) and the amount the student and family are expected to contribute toward meeting those costs.
-In order to determine eligibility for financial aid, the Free Application for Federal Student Aid (FAFSA) is required.
+At North Greenville University, student aid is generally awarded based on financial needs.
+Defined, financial need is the difference between the student’s cost of education (tuition, fees, room-board, and books) and the amount the student and family are expected to contribute toward meeting those costs.
+To determine eligibility for financial aid, the Free Application for Federal Student Aid (FAFSA) is required.

 To apply for financial aid, please make sure you have your relevant financial information on hand.
 This will ensure a simpler, smoother NGU application process for you.

 *Certificate programs are less than 24 credit hours and, therefore, are not eligible for financial aid.

 How to Apply

 You must be accepted by the Office of Adult and Graduate Admissions and complete a FAFSA (Free Application for Federal Student Aid) for the upcoming school year.